LliliansCalvo/smiFISH_Arthropods/README.md

 # smiFISH_Arthropods
-Raw data and scripts for Calvo, Pettini et al. 2020
+Raw data and scripts for "smiFISH and embryo segmentation for single-cell multi-gene RNA quantification in arthropods" Llilians Calvo*, Matthew Ronshaugen, Tom Pettini*.
+2020